 The overall reconstruction process is summarized as shown in the Fig.~\ref{fig:workflow}.
 Following electronics simulation, the PMT waveforms are obtained.
-The waveform of the shower muon event need to be subtracted from that of the non-shower muon event.
-The method for obtaining the waveform of non-shower muon events will be explained in \ref{sec:noshowerWFmethod}.
+The waveforms of the shower muon events need to be subtracted from those of the non-shower muon events.
+The method for obtaining the waveforms of non-shower muon events will be explained in Section~\ref{sec:noshowerWFmethod}.
 The TSpectrum tool in the ROOT package~\cite{Brun-1997pa,root-tool} is used to find the peaks over threshold in the subtracted waveform.
 In the reconstruction of a single shower vertex, PMTs with a single peak after subtraction are selected, and the peak time is $T_{i}^{\rm obs}$ as described in Eq.~\ref{equ:chi}.